Dressed D-strings with Instability and Transverse Rotation: The Open String Pair Production: Conclusions

 By applying the boundary state formalism, the interaction amplitude of two unstable D-strings, with electric fluxes and transverse motions, was computed.
 The background spacetime is partially compact on a torus with difference radii.
 Presence of the various parameters of the configuration dedicated a generalized form to the amplitude.

-We observe that the open string pair production for a dynamical unstable system of the D-strings cannot occur.
-Hence, we quenched the tachyon fields.
-Besides, we found that the ratio of the angular frequencies of the D-strings should be a positive or negative rational number.
-This demonstrates that each of the D-strings can independently rotate clockwise or counterclockwise.
+We demonstrated that the open string pair production does not occur when the D-strings simultaneously are unstable and undergo the rotations.
+Accordingly, we quench the tachyon fields.
+Besides, happening of the pair creation imposes that the relative angular frequencies must satisfy a rational relation, $\omega_1/\omega_2 \in \mathbb{Q}$.
+This reveals that the two D-strings can rotate in the same or in opposite directions.

+We obtained the production rate of the open strings.
+The production rate obviously explains the decay of the system too.
+It depends on the various parameters of the configuration.
+Thus, it is possible to adjust these parameters to obtain any desirable value for the production rate.
+We observe that for the heavy open strings the production rate decreases.
+In the special limits where the rotational frequencies and/or the background fields vanish, and or the compact directions are decompacted, the resultant amplitude consistently reproduces the well-known expressions available in the literature.

 We examined the creation rate under some special cases.
 We found that for the large D-string separation in the compact subspace and also the presence of the higher spacetime dimensions, the open strings become light.
 Hence, in such scenarios, the probability of the production of these strings increases.
 In contrast, the large D-string separation in the non-compact subspace leads to the heavy open strings, with the low creation rate.
 Besides, we saw that the production rate in the compact spacetime may be larger than that in the non-compact spacetime.
 Occurrence of this fact depends on the values of the parameters which should satisfy the inequality \eqref{17}.
 In a special limit, the decay of the system in the non-compact spacetime is negligible.